ammar-tanwar/bloglearnbay/posts/different-job-roles-after-a-data-science-course.md

 ## Statistician

-A statistician, unlike a data scientist, will not be expected to know how to develop and train machine learning models.
+A statistician, unlike a data scientist, will not be expected to know how to develop and train Machine Learning models.
 As the name implies here, a statistician is finite well-versed in statistical theory as well as in data organisation.
 Before the keyword data scientist was invented in this era, then it was 1st referred to as “statisticians.”